-5.2.45 VLS regulator (VLS)
+5.2.45 VLS Regulator (VLS)

-VLS is the gate drive power supply regulated at approximately 15 V. This is an internally generated supply from V{PWR}.
-It is the source for the low-side gate drive voltage, and also the high-side bootstrap source.
+VLS is the gate drive power supply regulated at approximately 15 V. This is an internally generated supply from VPWR.
+It is the source for the low-side gate drive voltage, and also the High-side bootstrap source.
 A low ESR decoupling capacitor, capable of sourcing the pulsed drive currents, must be connected between this pin and VSS.

-5.2.46 VPWR input (VPWR)
+5.2.46 VPWR Input (VPWR)

-VPWR is the power supply input for V{LS} and V{DD} .
-Current flowing into this input recharges the bootstrap capacitors as well as supplying power to the low-side gate drivers and the V{DD} regulator.
+VPWR is the power supply input for VLS and VDD.
+Current flowing into this input recharges the bootstrap capacitors as well as supplying power to the low-side gate drivers and the VDD regulator.
 An internal regulator regulates the actual gate voltages.
-This pin can be connected to system supply voltage if power dissipation is not a concern.
+This pin can be connected to system battery voltage if power dissipation is not a concern.

-5.2.47 Exposed pad (EP)
+5.2.47 Exposed Pad (EP)

 The primary function of the exposed pad is to conduct heat out of the device.
-This pad may be connected electrically to the substrate of the device performs as specified with the exposed pad un-terminated (floating).
+This pad may be connected electrically to the substrate of the device.
+The device performs as specified with the exposed pad un-terminated (floating).
 However, it is recommended the exposed pad be terminated to pin 29 (VSS) and the system ground.